Mataram kingdom: Overseas invasions

-In 787, warriors from Java borne over in ships assaulted Champa.
-In Phan-rang the Sri Bhadradhipatlsvara temple was arsoned by seaborne Java troops in 787, when Indravarman was in power at the hands of the Javanese.
-It was mentioned the armies of Java, having come in vessels of the 787 assault, and of the previous assault, that Satyavarman, the King of Champa vanquished them as they were followed by good ships and beaten at sea and they were men living on food more horrible than cadavers, frightful, completely black and gaunt, dreadful and evil as death, came in ships in the Nha-trang Po Nagar epigraph in Sanskrit, which called them men born in other countries.
-The ruin of the temple at Panduranga in 787 came at the hands of the assaulters.
+In 787 AD, warriors from Java borne over in ships assaulted Champa.
+In Phan-rang the Sri Bhadradhipatlsvara temple was burned by seaborne Java troops in 787, when Indravarman was in power at the hands of the Javanese.
+It was mentioned that the armies of Java, having come in vessels' of the 787 AD assault, and of the previous assault, that Satyavarman, the King of Champa vanquished them as they were followed by good ships and beaten at sea' and they were men living on food more horrible than cadavers, frightful, completely black and gaunt, dreadful and evil as death, came in ships' in the Nha-trang Po Nagar epigraph in Sanskrit, which called them men born in other countries.
+The ruin of the temple at Panduranga in 787 AD came at the hands of the assaulters.

 Champa was an important commerce link between China and Srivijaya.
 The Majapahit and their predecessors the Javanese Mataram had ties with Champa.
-Further Cham diplomatic relations with Java occurred in 908 and 911 during the reign of Bhadravarman II (r.
-905–917), which the king sent two envoys to the island.
+Further Cham diplomatic relations with Java occurred in 908 AD and 911 AD during the reign of Bhadravarman II (r.
+905 AD–917 AD), which the king sent two envoys to the island.